timabell/timwise.co.uk/_posts/2020-09-17-cosmosdb-emulator-on-linux.md

 See <https://www.howtogeek.com/122641/how-to-forward-ports-to-a-virtual-machine-and-use-it-as-a-server/>

-This makes the emulator appear as if it was running on the linux host.
+This makes the emulator appear as if it was running on the Linux host.

 ### Connect with Storage Explorer

-Install the Azure Storage Explorer on your linux host, either with the .tar.gz or from the snap store
+Install the Azure Storage Explorer on your Linux host, either with the .tar.gz or from the snap store

 <https://azure.microsoft.com/en-us/features/storage-explorer/>